Full STEAM Learning, Inc.

 A camera obscura is a primitive camera made with a single lens and a screen.
 An image of what you point it at is cast onto a piece of paper so you can trace the picture.
 Several of the Old Dutch Masters, particularly Vermeer, are suspected of using this technique in their paintings!

-: You’ll make a periscope with mirrors and cardboard that can be used to peer around corners or over walls.
+Build a periscope: You’ll make a periscope with mirrors and cardboard that can be used to peer around corners or over walls.

 Week 3: Electromagnetics